mohd-akram/batspawn/README.md

 # batspawn

+Batspawn lets you run programs using the same interface as the `child_process` module with the additional ability to run `.bat` and `.cmd` scripts on Windows.

-Node.js disallows spawning `.bat` or `.cmd` programs on Windows unless the `shell` option is true, which is not recommended and can introduce [numerous vulnerabilities](https://flatt.tech/research/posts/batbadbut-you-cant-securely-execute-commands-on-windows/).
+Node.js disallows running `.bat` or `.cmd` scripts on Windows unless the `shell` option is enabled, which is not recommended and can introduce [numerous vulnerabilities](https://flatt.tech/research/posts/batbadbut-you-cant-securely-execute-commands-on-windows/).

-This module lets you call spawn/execFile safely with Windows batch files by validating and escaping all arguments provided, and providing the correct `cmd` invocation to use.

-If the given command does not end with `.bat` or `.cmd`, no modification is done to the provided arguments.
-This lets you use the library in a cross-platform manner.
+Batspawn incorporates the necessary validation and escaping of arguments as well as the correct `cmd` invocation to use to be able to do so safely, without having to enable the `shell` option.

+If the given command does not end with `.bat` or `.cmd`, the functions provided by the module behave identically to the ones in `child_process`.
+Since executable scripts on non-Windows platforms typically have no extension while the equivalent ones on Windows do, an additional `extension` argument is provided which is appended to the given command only when running on Windows.
+It can also be set to `false` to let `cmd` determine the appropriate extension based on the user's environment.

 ## Install